 With guidance from the Governing Council, the Operations Team (OT) is responsible for the implementation of BC NEIHR policies, programs and activities.
-The OT includes NPI Jeff Reading (SFU), Evan Adams (Indigenous Services Canada), Nadine Caron (UNBC, UBC), Daniel Sims (UNBC), Krista Stelkia (SFU), Rob Hancock (UVic), as well as Tara Erb (Network Coordinator).
+The OT includes NPI Jeff Reading (SFU), Evan Adams (First Nations Health Authority), Nadine Caron (UNBC, UBC), Daniel Sims (UNBC), Krista Stelkia (SFU), Rob Hancock (UVic), as well as Tara Erb (Network Coordinator).
 With support from the IHRFs and partners, the OT collaborates to fulfill the following responsibilities: policy implementation, program development and implementation, and partnership and funding development.
 The OT meets monthly as well as during the annual Governing Council in-person meeting.

 Nominated Principal Investigator:

 Dr. Jeffrey Reading